saveriomiroddi/learn_bevy_ecs_by_ripping_off/src/06_01/components_entities_resources.md

 Since there can be only one resource for a given type, when a resource is inserted, any existing resource with the same type is going to be overwritten.

-Note how int the example above, we remove a resource through `World`; while this is acceptable, we should strive to use systems where possible.
+Note how in the example above, we remove a resource through `World`; while this is acceptable, we should strive to use systems where possible.
 The technical reason for this usage is that Bevy provides resource insertion via the `App` instance, but not the removal.
 This makes sense architecturally, since in the initialization of a project, one insert resources rather than removing them.

-In the next chapters, we'll see how to access resources in systems.
+Later, we'll see how to access resources in systems.